|

 - 90% of environmental enforcement actions are taken by the states;

-- Many important issues, such as land use and recycling programs, are usually decided at the county level.
+- Issues such as land use and recycling programs are usually decided at the county level.

 |